Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Introduction

+Noise effects on the entanglement of two-qubit systems beyond the Born--Markov approximation have been addressed~\cite{DijkstraPRL2010,WangPHYSICAA2011}, but the main focus was on overall trends in the long-time domain~\cite{PaladinoPHYSICAE2010,PaladinoNJP2011,D'ArrigoNJP2012} instead of microscopic characteristics during gate operations.
+Performance of sequences consisting of elemental single- and two-qubit gates has also been studied~\cite{LossPRA1998,ThorwartPRA2001,ChengPRA2004,StorczPRA2005}, but most of those rely on some assumptions, for example, the Markov approximation and the weak-coupling approximation between the system and reservoir implying sufficiently elevated temperatures.
+More rigorous simulations for realistic models, for example, two-levels systems with a fixed direction of the Zeeman splitting and switchable external fields for single- and two-qubit gates, are needed.

-In this paper, we follow Ref.~\cite{NakamuraPRR2024}, in which the performance of sequences consisting of single-qubit gates and idlings has been analyzed thoroughly through the use of a numerically rigorous method, namely, the free-pole hierarchical equations of motion (FP-HEOM)~\cite{XuPRL2022}.
-This simulation method is system agnostic and does not rely on any assumption about the nature of the noise, except that it is predominantly Gaussian.
-Here we focus on entanglement/disentanglement dynamics of two-qubit systems and the performance of two-qubit gates in the presence of a broad class of reservoirs.
-The respective two-qubit gates constitute along with the general single-qubit gates considered in~\cite{NakamuraPRR2024} a universal set of gate operation for general quantum information processing.
+Here, to tackle those problems, we utilize a numerically rigorous method, the free-pole hierarchical equations of motion (FP-HEOM)~\cite{XuPRL2022,Xu2026}, and study entanglement/disentanglement dynamics of two-qubit systems and the performance of two-qubit gates in the presence of a broad class of reservoirs.
+The treatment of dissipation during the quantum dynamics method is system agnostic and does not rely on any assumption about the nature of the noise, except that it is predominantly Gaussian.
+The strength of the method was reported in Ref.~\cite{NakamuraPRR2024}, in which the performance of sequences consisting of single-qubit gates and idlings has been analyzed thoroughly.
+The respective two-qubit gates constitute along with the general single-qubit gates considered in Ref.~\cite{NakamuraPRR2024} a universal set of gate operation for general quantum information processing.
 While our findings are of general nature, we specifically have superconducting platforms in mind.

-Theoretical research on disentanglement dynamics of two-qubit systems has been triggered approximately twenty years ago by the discovery of the ``entanglement sudden death'' (ESD)~\cite{YuPRL2004,YuOPTCOMMUN2006,YuPRL2006,LopezPRL2008}, a phenomenon where the entanglement between two qubits abruptly decays to zero.
-In a first step, the dynamics has been explored through the analysis of exactly solvable models with the rotating wave approximation (RWA) imposed on the system--reservoir coupling~\cite{YuPRL2004,YuPRL2006,BellomoPRL2007,BellomoPRA2008,BellomoPHYSSCR2010,LopezPRL2008} or through perturbative treatments within the Bloch--Redfield and Lindblad equation \cite{GovernaleChemPhys2001,IkramPRA2007,Al-QasimiPRA2008}.
-Around the same time, effects of counter-rotating terms have been perturbatively taken into account~\cite{CaoPRA2008}, while thereafter, more accurate methods including quasiadiabatic path-integral (QUAPI) and HEOM approaches have been utilized~\cite{MaPRA2012,WuNJP2013,DuanJCP2013,WangNJP2013}.
-Indeed, together with studies in other contexts~\cite{WuPRA2017,SunPRA2018}, the impact of counter-rotating terms have been found to play a crucial role in dissipative quantum dynamics, at least for simple reservoirs with Lorentzian and Ohmic spectral densities, respectively.